 Ricotta Cheese

 Homemade ricotta cheese is so different in texture and flavor from the bland, gritty-textured stuff in the refrigerator case, it’s almost unrecognizable.
-It’s sweet and soft, with a consistency that more closely resembles whipped cream than cheese.
-It’s luxurious layered into lasagna, rolled into cannelloni, or stirred into sauces, but it’s good enough to enjoy on its own – try a dollop of ricotta for breakfast or dessert, drizzled with honey and scattered with fresh berries.
+It’s sweet and soft, with a consistency that resembles whipped cream more than it does cheese.
+It’s luxurious layered into lasagna and rolled into cannelloni, or stirred into sauces, but it can also star at the center of the dish - try a dollop of ricotta for breakfast or dessert, drizzled with honey and scattered with fresh berries.

 Making this ahead and what to do with leftovers:

-• Stir leftovers into sauces of all kinds to thicken them and add richness.
-Dollop some into an omelet, frittata, or scrambled eggs.
+• Stir leftovers into sauces of all kinds to thicken and add richness.
+Dollop onto omelets or into scrambled eggs.
 Spread it on toast and drizzle with honey for a simple breakfast.

 Ricotta Cheese